-Dr. Arenas is an Assistant Professor in the Department of Speech and Hearing Sciences at the University of New Mexico.
+Dr. Arenas is an Associate Professor in the Department of Speech and Hearing Sciences at the University of New Mexico.
 He received a bachelor's degree in Speech and Hearing Science, a master's degree in Speech Pathology and Audiology and a Ph.D. in Speech and Hearing Science all from the University of Iowa.
 His primary research interest is in developmental stuttering.
-In particular, he is interested in the contextual variability of stuttering: Why is it that stuttering occurs consistently more frequently in particular contexts?
-His research aims to understand the biological mechanisms that underlie this variability and to learn how this develops over time.
+He is interested in the anticipation of stuttering and the contextual variability of stuttering: Why is it that stuttering occurs consistently more frequently in particular contexts?
+Recently his research has transitioned toward the way people relate to their stuttering and how it plays a role in their personal narrative.
+Using qualitative methods, he is investigating how people who stutter change their thoughts and beliefs to live harmoniously with stuttering.
 The overall goal is to translate research findings in to more effective treatments for stuttering in order to lessen the social and emotional impacts of the disorder.

 Arenas, R. M., Shoemaker, J., & Phillips, J. (2018).
 High prevalence of pineal cysts in adults who stutter.
 Brain and Language, 177-178, 18-22. https://doi.org/10.1016/j.bandl.2018.01.006

 Arenas, R. M., Walker, E., & Oleson, J. (2017).
 Developmental stuttering in children who are hard of hearing.
 Language Speech and Hearing Services in Schools. http://doi.org/10.1044/2017_LSHSS-17-0028